 Ms. Johnson is admitted to practice in Texas and North Carolina.
 She is also admitted to practice before the Supreme Court of the United States, the United States Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, and Ninth Circuits, and the United States District Courts for the Southern and Northern Districts of Texas.

 - Sureshot Golf Ventures, Inc. v.
 Topgolf International, Inc. (5th Cir.
-2018) – On behalf of Topgolf, briefed and argued in support of district court’s opinion dismissing antitrust suit.
-Currently pending.
+2018) – After presenting argument on behalf of Topgolf, obtained unanimous decision affirming district court’s opinion dismissing antitrust suit.

 - Murphy v.
 National Collegiate Athletic Ass’n (U.S. 2018) – Successfully represented New Jersey state officials before the United States Supreme Court with respect to the applicability, construction, and constitutionality of the Professional and Amateur Sports Protection Act (“PASPA”), overturning an adverse Third Circuit en banc decision.